na-na-hi/renget/archive/y9uqi.md

 “Blessed are the peacemakers.”

 “See how she runs, with her tail between her legs,” the Daxy snickered, her teeth shining in a wicked smile.
-The other Saurian females seemed to regard the interaction with veiled interest.
+The other Saurian female seemed to regard the interaction with veiled interest.

-“Miss, I was assured by President Oliviera that our visitors would be on their best behavior.
+“Miss Kessex, I was assured by President Oliviera that our visitors would be on their best behavior.
 If you can’t show respect within the house of the Lord, then perhaps you would prefer waiting outside.”
 Allen spoke with an even tone, practiced in dealing with belligerent gentiles.

 The Daxy stepped up to him, dwarfing him with her 8 foot stature, bending down to give him a view of her goods.
 He looked for only a second.

 “And are *you* going to make me, little man?”
 She sneered.
 She had a strange smell that tickled his nose and set his heartbeat higher than normal.
 He stepped back, she stepped forward.
 “I only agreed to this little tour because I’m bored out of my mind at our ‘embassy’ while the general tries to convince your government to stop bombing the shit out of us.
-You’d think we’d get a better reward for saving you sorry men from your even sorrier excuses for women.”
+You’d think we’d get a better reward for saving you sorry men from your even sorrier excuses for women.
+You should be grateful.”

 She had him on the retreat, his back hitting the wooden door of the chapel.
 Something about the oaken doors at his back steadied him; like he was the last defender of God’s Temple from Babylon.
 But, he knew he couldn’t repel this invader on his own.

 “Your heavenly father knows you,” He steeled himself, his eyes meeting hers, “He knows your hidden pains, your darkest desires, and your gravest sins.
 And my purpose is to relay that He loves you, regardless.
 He invites you to come unto him and be saved and then further, to be exalted.”

 She stopped, her eyes narrowed down at him in a piercing glare.
 He met her gaze, his expression steady, but his heart thundering in his ears.

 “Um, Miss?
 You really shouldn’t be doing this,” the master of dialogue, Elder White, finally found his words.
 “If word got out that you attacked us on a diplomatic mission, then everything your superiors are working for goes out the window.
 I doubt you would get out of New York alive.”

 She continued the staring contest, before looking down at his nametag, committing his name to memory.

-“Whatever, Elder Jensen, you’ll see I’m right one day,” she growled before leaving the building.
+“Whatever, Elder Jensen, you’ll see things our way one day,” she growled before leaving the building.
+She made eye contact with the other Daxy as she passed them for just a second.
+An unspoken message was passed between them.

+As Allen started to recompose himself, the other one stepped forward.

+“I hope the Lieutenant didn’t upset you, human.
+In our culture, shows of dominance are paramount to establishing oneself as a capable mate,” she said slowly, picking her words.
+“She meant no offense.”

+“We accept your apology and hope it doesn’t happen again.
+With all due respect, if that’s how negotiations are being handled then I worry you won’t find humanity receptive,” Elder White replied while Allen caught his breath.

+“I will let her know.
+If it makes any difference, she was very excited to meet you two,” the Daxy replied, “the men of Zion are fabled to be excellent mates.
+I can see now why she could not contain her interest.”

+The Daxy smiled as she looked his way.
+Allen narrowed his eyes in confusion.
+He wasn’t sure how to respond to that.
+Was she flirting with him?

+“I don’t understand,” he said, uneasily.
+“I don’t think Elder White or I look particularly attractive.”

+“Ouch,” Elder White injected.

+“You have good legs and a strong back, those are excellent traits in a mate.”

+“Well, thank you for the compliment, I guess,” he shut down the conversation.
+“Interuptions aside, shall we proceed?”

-The rest of the tour went a bit more smoothly with the most vocal of the Daxy removed.
-The remaining four were decently cordial, asking the occasional surface level question.
+The rest of the tour went a bit more smoothly with the most vocal of the two removed.
+The remaining one was decently cordial, asking the occasional surface level question.
 Some more probing questions about Zion’s stance on the war, or the technological level of the saints were asked, but two late adolescent young men didn’t have much useful intelligence in that regard.

-As they were leaving, however, one of the remaining Daxy asked Allen a question.
+As they were leaving, however, the Daxy asked Allen a question.

 “Elder . . .
 Jensen.
-Did you mean what you said back there, to the Liutenant?
+Did you mean what you said back there, to the Lieutenant?
 Do you really believe your God cares about us?”

 “If God created the universe, then I think he has a plan for your people just as he has one for ours.”
 He answered, taking a little time to find the right words.

 “What if your induction is part of his plan?”

 “Amos three, verse seven:  Surely the Lord God will do nothing, but he revealeth his secret unto his servants, the prophets.”
 He answered, meeting her gaze.
-She nodded slowly and turned to leave.
+She nodded slowly.

+“We’ll come again.”

 After the transport drove away, Elder White loosened his red tie and fanned himself with the lapels of his blue suit coat.